 Even if cooked collard greens don’t win any beauty contests, they certainly do win as a delicious side dish, perfectly suited for any southern meal from pork chops to fried catfish.
 Don’t forget the slice of hot, buttered cornbread.
 Or is it corn bread?

-Melt the bacon fat in a large saucepan over medium-high heat.
+- Melt the bacon fat (or oil) in a large saucepan over medium-high heat.
 Add the leeks and saute until just tender, about 3 to 4 minutes.
 Add the greens, tossing occasionally to wilt, about 3 to 4 minutes.